philwlowder/philwlowder/README.md

 I recall seeing some early Apple computers at Columbia State Community College in Columbia, TN.
 Students such as I were working on terminals attached to a mainframe.

-I took a few more classes at Central Carolina Technical College.
+I took a few more classes at Central Carolina Technical College in Sumter, SC.
 Students were working on terminals attached to DEC PDP-11.
 I enjoyed a course in BASIC programming far more than any of the other courses.
 Only when I had my own pc in 1988 did computers become less of a mystery.
 I was able to understand the file sturcture and MS-DOS.